Geokureli/Games-for-beginning-devs/README.md

 - shoot'em up

 # Todo
-- Add links to playable examples
+- Add links to playable examples and tutorials
 - Sort list by difficulty.
 Maybe break down games into their functional components?